Sea Serpent

 Corals

-The 34-meter M/Y Sea Serpent is the first of generations of luxury liveaboards based on the award-winning design of the Benetti Classic 35 yachts and offers extremely comfortable accommodation for up to 22 divers.
+The M/Y Sea Serpent, at 34 meters long, is the first of a generation of luxury liveaboards based on the award-winning design of the Benetti Classic 35 yachts, offering super comfy space for up to 22 divers.

-By combining first-class design standards with extensive knowledge and many years of experience, it has been possible to create a luxury ship that is second to none in terms of speed, stability and comfort.
+By combining top-notch design standards with extensive knowledge and years of experience, we've created a luxury vessel that's unmatched in speed, stability, and comfort.

 CABINS

-with double bed, 1 cabin with double bed, 1 cabin with single beds
+with a double bed, 1 Cabin with a double bed, 1 Cabin with twin beds

-All cabins are luxuriously furnished and have individually controlled air conditioning, a minibar and bathrobes and towels in every bathroom.
+All cabins are luxuriously furnished and come with individually controlled air conditioning, a minibar, plus bathrobes & towels in every bathroom.

-• Salon: The modern salon serves as a perfect meeting place and is equipped with many modern entertainment technologies such as TV, DVD and a sound system.
+• Salon: The modernly furnished salon is the perfect meeting spot and comes with lots of modern entertainment tech like a TV, DVD player, and a sound system.

-• 2 sun decks: The two partially shaded sun decks are the perfect place to relax between dives.
+• 2 Sun Decks: The two partially shaded sun decks are the perfect place to chill out between dives.

-• Enjoy the Sea Serpent's extremely delicious and varied dishes in the salon and let yourself be pampered by the kitchen crew's delightful creations.
+• Enjoy the Sea Serpent's incredibly delicious and varied meals in the salon and let the kitchen crew's delightful creations spoil you.

 • Generators: 2 x 80 KW

-• Tender with outboard motor: 2 x 40 hp
+• Tenders with outboard engines: 2 x 40 HP

 SAFETY

-• Life rafts, life jackets & life rings, fire fighting & fire alarms, flares, VHF radio, satellite, EPIRB, satellite phone, compass, first aid & oxygen set, radar + depth sounder, HF radio, GPS
+• Life rafts, life jackets & life rings, firefighting equipment & smoke detectors, flares, VHF radio, Sat, EPIRB, satellite phone, compass, first aid & oxygen kit, radar + echo sounder, HF radio, GPS

 PAYMENT ON BOARD

-• major credit cards (with service fee of 2%)
+• Major credit cards (with a 2% service charge)

-• Euro, US dollar, Egyptian pound, British pound
+• Euro, US Dollar, Egyptian Pounds, British Pounds

-The Sea Serpent has an extremely large dive deck with a practical layout and will more than satisfy even the most demanding diver.
+The Sea Serpent boasts a super spacious dive deck with a practical setup that'll make even the most demanding diver more than happy.

 • North & Tiran / North & Brothers / North & Wrecks / North, Tiran & Dahab